Writing your executive resume – and feeling overwhelmed?

 This example of a CEO and Board Advisor resume (above) shows how to add a quick “sound bite” quote under the professional summary, backing up claims of performance.

 Most performance appraisals are set up to outline your achievements and supply you with personal feedback.
-These documents are useful in tracking projects and results you may have overlooked in your resume-writing process.
+Don’t overlook these documents when writing your resume.
+Often, you’ll find project details and results you can now use for a stronger presentation.

-If your performance appraisals contain metrics for key projects, you can use this information to show trends in your results against aggressive goals.
+If your performance appraisals contain metrics for key projects, you can use this data to show trends in how you reach for results against common challenges.

 You might also find key initiatives or contributions that you’d forgotten to note in your resume.
 In addition, look at the personal notes listed by your supervisor, as this information may be useful in producing a sound bite (as described in #4 above).